Otgon-Erdene-Otgonsukh/UoB-Proline-Taxi/README.md

 npx prisma db pull
 npx prisma generate
 ```
+\
 **OPTION 2:** Creating an empty database and pushing it to your own remote (If you do not have an existing database)
 ```sh
 npx prisma migrate dev
 npx prisma generate
 ```
+\
+And finally running the project locally:
 ```sh
 npm run dev
 ```
+You should be able to see the app running in your web browser by visiting http://localhost:3000

 > [!TIP]
 > If you'd like to run a production version of the app instead, consult the guide to building and running the Docker container in `/docs/Docker_Setup.md`.